From Alexa's Parents

 Our family’s trial experience was a nightmare.
 But, Alexa showed courage and determination throughout, and earned the respect of police officers, the district attorney, and jurors alike for her fierce determination in court.
 But, she would be the first person to say that family support during this difficult time was the only way she was able to survive the horror of those 3 1/2 weeks.

-We have established the It Happened to Alexa Foundation in an effort to ensure that victims have a support person present throughout the trial.
+We have established It Happened to Alexa in an effort to ensure that victims have a support person present throughout the trial.
 Most families would find it difficult, if not impossible, to bear the financial burden of travel, lodging, lost wages, etc. that a lengthy trial can incur.
 It is our hope that this foundation will give victims and their families one less burden during this difficult time.

 Tom and Stacey Branchini.